Unfolded proximal neural networks for robust image Gaussian denoising: Denoising (accelerated) proximal schemes

 \textbf{(Sc)CP} -- A second strategy to solve \eqref{prob:2-terms-minimization}-\eqref{eq:prox-function} consists in applying the (Sc)CP algorithm to problem \eqref{prob:2-terms-minimization}.
-The data-term being $\gamma$-strongly convex with parameter $\gamma=1$, the accelerated CP \cite{chambolle2011first}, dubbed ScCP, can be employed.
-This algorithm reads
+The data-term being $\zeta$-strongly convex with parameter $\zeta=1$, the accelerated CP \cite{chambolle2011first}, dubbed ScCP, can be employed.
+As described in Appendix~\ref{s:annex}, the associated iterations can be reformulated as: